 If applicable, this form is required of international students who are applying to transfer to Southern State from another U.S. educational institute.

-All documents should be mailed to the Office of Admission or emailed to:
+All documents should be mailed to the Office of Admission.

 All documents must be received at least 60 business days before the subsequent fall semester begins.
 Documents submitted to Southern State will not be returned.

 Applicants approved for admission will be issued an I-20 which will be mailed to the address on the application for admission.

 Southern State is located in rural southern Ohio.
 Since we are a commuter college, we do not have any college housing or public transportation.

 Students must make arrangements for their own housing and transportation.
 No on-campus employment opportunities are available for international students holding an F1 visa.